Investigators at TPLH and the Mexican National Institute of Medical Sciences and Nutrition connect our body’s own steroids with aging.

 The above graphs show blood corticosterone in control rats (open bars) at five ages (PND postnatal day).
 The ¥ sign indicates the first significant change when comparing each age with the one prior.
 Data are also presented for first generation offspring of obese mothers (closed bars).
 Data are mean ± SEM; group n=5–14.
 Further details are available in the full publication (AGE 2015;37:9774).

-In conclusion, this study is the first to track the complete life-course and demonstrate that a fall in corticosterone occurs during early aging.
-This fall may be a consequence of aging, but may also determine the rate at which we age.
+In conclusion, this study was the first to track the corticosterone across the majority of the life-course and demonstrate that a fall in corticosterone begins at least as early as the middle of life.
+This fall in corticosterone may be a consequence of aging, not necessarily a direct initiator of aging but may change its trajectory and determine the rate at which we age.
 We are exploring these two alternatives.

 Our lives from womb to tomb: In humans, we know that offspring of obese mothers have shorter lifespans (BMJ 2013; 347:f4539).
 Our studies have shown that male and female offspring of fat rats have shorter lifespans than offspring of lean mothers.
 Male offspring of fat mothers live even shorter lives than females.
 This sex difference in lifespan is observed in humans.
 When we measured blood corticosterone in offspring of obese mothers, we found that the corticosterone levels are higher in females than males.
 However, the fall in corticosterone begins at a similar time to the fall that occurs in the offspring of normal weight mothers.